infrastructure-blocks/npm-publish-from-label-workflow/README.md

 This repository is a template for creating reusable GitHub Actions Workflows.
 Go through the below checklist upon instantiating this template:
 - Remove the [trigger update from template workflow](.github/workflows/trigger-update-from-template.yml)
-- Rename and replace the content of [the placeholder](.github/workflows/reusable-workflow.yml) for your reusable workflow.
+- Edit the content of [the placeholder](.github/workflows/workflow.yml) for your reusable workflow.
 - Edit this document and update the relevant sections

 ## Inputs